Relief for Rawat: SC stays HC order on lodging of FIR on corruption charges

 The apex court, on October 16, had dismissed a separate plea by Sharma seeking transfer of three criminal cases pending against him to Delhi from Dehradun on the grounds of being targeted by the Rawat government.

-The top court observed that "credibility" of Sharma''s "journalistic activity" was itself questioned by his member of the sting operation team.
+The top court observed that "credibility" of Sharma's "journalistic activity" was itself questioned by his member of the sting operation team.

 The top court had noted that Sharma faces 17 cases in Uttarakhand, four in Uttar Pradesh, five in West Bengal, two in Delhi and out of which one is under investigation of CBI, and another one at Ranchi, Jharkhand.